abetusk/dev/projects/laser-spike/laser-spike.md

 ### Power Cable

-For safety and convenience reasons, a cable for the 2s LiPo battery created and connected.
+For safety and convenience reasons, a cable for the 2s LiPo battery is created and connected.
 It's sometimes easy to accidentally create a short when soldering or prototyping.
 Should a short happen without a fuse in line with the LiPo battery, the battery often has the potentially to push upwards of 25A through the connection.